Best homeowners insurance in New Hampshire for 2023

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-New Hampshire is a state with a rich and deep history, but it's also an area known for severe storms, including coastal storms and floods.
+New Hampshire is a state with a rich and deep history, but it's also an area known for severe storms, including winter storms and floods.
 Even with these natural disasters, home insurance is very affordable.

 Compare home insurance rates in New Hampshire